zkLinkProtocol/recover_state_server/README.md

 - [License](#license)

 ## Prerequisites

-You need to select a suitable server first, and we provide three recommended configurations.
+Before getting started, you need to select a suitable server.
+We recommend three configurations based on the required prove performance and cost:

 | AWS EC2 Instance | Price     | Prove Performance |
 |------------------|-----------|-------------------|